revoxhere/duino-coin/README.md

 ## Python3 DUCO module

-If you want to easily access the Duino-Coin API with your Python3 apps, [@connorhess](https://github.com/connorhess) made an official module for that here: [duco_api.py](https://github.com/revoxhere/duino-coin/blob/master/duco_api/duco_api.py) and you can find the documentation for it here: [README.md](https://github.com/revoxhere/duino-coin/blob/master/duco_api/README.md)
+If you want to easily access the Duino-Coin API with your Python3 apps, [@connorhess](https://github.com/connorhess) made an official module for that here: [duco_api](https://github.com/revoxhere/duino-coin/tree/useful-tools/duco_api).